 aligning your mental well-being with Allah’s divine guidance.
 This

-alignment ultimately leads to peace and happiness.
+alignment ultimately leads to peace and happiness which is Islam.
 The surah

 lays the foundation by establishing that Al Kitab, the inherent script, serves as guidance for the muttaqeen, those who are mindful.
 The muttaqeen find security in Al Kitab by trusting in its ghaiba, knowledge of the unseen.
 Within its representations lie signs, and

-understanding their inherent values and patterns reveals the esoteric
+understanding their inherent values, meanings and patterns reveals the esoteric

 meanings, the inner and hidden dimensions of reality.
 This knowledge